There Are No Post-Quantum Weakly Pseudo-Free Families in Any Nontrivial Variety of Expanded Groups: Weakly Pseudo-Free Families of Computational and Black-Box -Algebras

 \section{Weakly Pseudo-Free Families of Computational and Black-Box \sectionheadOmega-Algebras}

-From now on, we assume that $\Omega$ is finite and algorithms can work with its elements.
+From now on, we assume that $\Omega$ is finite.
+This allows us to avoid representation issues.
 In this section, we formally define and discuss families of computational and black-box $\Omega$-algebras, as well as some types of weak pseudo-freeness (including post-quantum ones) for these families.
 Of course, one can easily define the respective types of pseudo-freeness.

 Throughout the paper, we denote by $\sigma$ a function from a subset of $\B^*$ onto~$F_\infty(\cl V)$.
 This function is used for representation of elements of $F_\infty(\cl V)$ for computational purposes.
 Let $H\in\cl V$ and $g=(g_1,\dots,g_m)$, where $m\in\N\setminus\{0\}$ and $g_1,\dots,g_m\in H$.
 Then we put